moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 If the app still does not deploy automatically, you can manually trigger a build by pressing the `+` icon in the top right corner of Concourse.

-For more information about using Concourse, see [here](/build-deploy.html).
+For more information about using Concourse, see the [build and deploy](/build-deploy.html) section.

 ### Manage app users